lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 The Security Considerations of {{RFC5280}} are applicable to this document.
 These extended key usage key purposes do not introduce new security risks but instead reduce existing security risks by providing the means to identify if the certificate is generated to verify the signature of a general-purpose or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communication.

-To reduce the risk of specific cross-protocol attacks, the relying party or the relying party software may additionally prohibit use of specific combinations of KeyPurposeIds.
+To reduce the risk of specific cross-protocol attacks, the relying party may additionally prohibit use of specific combinations of KeyPurposeIds.
 The procedure for allowing or disallowing combinations of KeyPurposeIds using excluded KeyPurposeId and permitted KeyPurposeId, as carried out by a relying party, is defined in {{Section 4 of RFC9336}}.
-The technical standards and certificate policies of the application should specify concrete requirements for excluded or permitted KeyPurposeIds or their combinations.
+The technical standards and certificate policies of the application should explicitly enumerate requirements for excluded or permitted KeyPurposeIds or their combinations.
 An example of excluded KeyPurposeIds can be the presence of the anyExtendedKeyUsage KeyPurposeId.
 Examples of allowed KeyPurposeIds combinations can be the presence of id-kp-safetyCommunication together with id-kp-clinetAuth or id-kp-serverAuth.

 # Privacy Considerations {#privacy}